johnwesleyquintero/wesai-np/README.md

     - Create a new project on [Supabase](https://supabase.com/).
     - In your Supabase project, navigate to the **SQL Editor** and run the `schema.sql` script from this repository to set up your database tables and policies.
     - Go to **Settings** > **API**.
 Find your Project URL and your `public` anonymous key.
+    - **Note on Supabase Storage:** The application will automatically attempt to create a public storage bucket named `note_images` for image uploads.
+Ensure your Supabase project has Storage enabled.
 3.  **Configure the Client:**
     - Open the file: `lib/supabaseClient.ts`.
     - Replace the placeholder values for `supabaseUrl` and `supabaseAnonKey` with the keys from your Supabase project.